joneswah/appsflyer-react-native-plugin/Docs/Guides.md

                 const campaign = res.data.campaign;
                 console.log('This is first launch and a Non-Organic install.
 Media source: ' + media_source + ' Campaign: ' + campaign);
             } else if (res.data.af_status === 'Organic') {
-                console.log('This is first launch and a Organic Install');
+                console.log('This is first launch and an Organic Install');
             }
         } else {
             console.log('This is not first launch');